-The polygraph is a medical instrument that records the physiological changes of an examinee while subjected to stimuli.
+The polygraph is an impartial, delicate, and complex medical instrument that records the physiological changes of an examinee while subjected to stimuli.
 It monitors respiratory, electro-dermal, and cardio activity.
 When an individual lies, their sympathetic system goes into a fight or flight reflex causing physiological changes.
-These changes are recorded by the polygraph instrument.
+These changes are recorded by the polygraph instrument onto a moving chart.

 It is important to note that a polygraph does not include the analysis of physiology associated with the voice.
 Instruments that claim to record voice psychological stress are not polygraphs and have not been shown to have scientific support.